La Photographie Lettriste: La Photographie Ciselante Hypergraphique, Infinitesimale & Supertemporelle

 by Isou, Isidore

 Unpag. volume on Lettrist photography containing an 8 page introduction by Isou followed by 20 original silver photographs by 20 different artists tipped to hard paper mounts, each signed: 10 photographs by Jean-Bernard Arkitu, Pierre Battini, Gérard Philippe Broutin, Françoise Canal, Carole Courteau, Maurice Lemaître, Roland Sabatier, Jean-Louis Sarthou, Dany Tayarda, and Jean-Jacques Venturini; and 10 photographs with additional applied artwork in the form of collage or paint, by Edouard Berreur, Jean-Paul Curtay, Jean-Pierre Gillard, Micheline Hachette, Françoise Poyet, Sandra Scarnati, Alain Satié, Woddy Roemer, Jacqueline Tarkieltaub, and Isidore Isou.
 Sml. folio.
 Slipcase-style boards portfolio, contents loose as issued.
 Paris (La Collection PSI) 1968.
 One of 35 numbered copies printed on Arches paper, signed in pencil by Isou on the colophon.
 Isidore Isou, a Romanian-born French poet, film critic, and artist, founded the art and literary Lettrist movement in Paris in the mid-1940s.
 Drawing inspiration from Dada and Surrealism, the Lettrist body of work encompasses all areas of art and culture, including poetry, film, painting, and political theory.
 The movement was named for its early focus on letters and other visual or spoken symbols.
 This limited volume is their manifesto on photography.
-Incredibly scarce; as of July 2015, WorldCat locates only one institutional holding in North America.
+Incredibly scarce; as of September 2017, WorldCat locates three institutional holdings in North America.
 (Inventory #: 48306)

 You can be confident that when you make a purchase through ABAA.org, the item is sold by an ABAA member in full compliance with our Code of Ethics.
 Our sellers guarantee your order will be shipped promptly and that all items are as described.
 Buy with confidence through ABAA.org.